qiskit-community/qdc-challenges-2024/contest_rules.md

-# Updated Rules for the IBM Quantum Developer Conference Coding Challenges
+# Contest Rules for the IBM Quantum Developer Conference Coding Challenges

-Welcome to the IBM Quantum Developer Conference Coding Challenges!
-These challenges are designed to test your quantum computing skills using the Qiskit framework and IBM Quantum platform.
-The competition spans three days and features two types of challenges, now referred to as **Track A** and **Track B**.
+Welcome to the IBM Quantum Developer Conference!
+These challenges are designed to test your quantum computing skills using the Qiskit product features and IBM Quantum platform.
+The competition spans three days and features two challenge tracks, now referred to as **Track A** and **Track B**.
 Please carefully review the following rules to ensure a smooth competition experience.

 ## 1. General Rules